lidofinance/terra-docs/docs/contracts/reward.md

 ### `[Internal] SwapToRewardDenom`

 Swaps all withdrawn delegation rewards to `reward_denom`.
-Can only be issued by `Hub`
+Can only be issued by the `Hub`

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]